Coupled Hydrodynamics in Dipole-Conserving Quantum Systems: Discussion and outlook

-We emphasize that our general hydrodynamic description is qualitatively independent of microscopic details.
-In particular, our results are in agreement with experimental studies of two-dimensional Fermi-Hubbard systems in the presence of a tilted potential~\cite{guardado-sanchez_subdiffusion_2020}.
-The associated Hamiltonian is given by $\hat{H}=\hat{H}_{\mathrm{FH}} + F \sum_{\boldsymbol{r}} r_x \hat{n}_{\boldsymbol{r}}$, where $\hat{H}_{\mathrm{FH}}$ is the usual Fermi-Hubbard model.
-In the presence of a strong tilt, the center of mass (or dipole moment) $\sum_{\boldsymbol{r}} r_x \hat{n}_{\boldsymbol{r}}$ is expected to be a conserved quantity on a prethermal timescale, that is exponentially long in the tilt strength.
-When the dipole moment can be treated as a conserved quantity, the system is effectively described by a dipole conserving Hamiltonian.
-Therefore, within these prethermal timescales, the coupled hydrodynamic theory \eqref{eq:1.18} applies.
-After this timescale, the dipole moment is no longer strictly conserved and correspondingly, the diffusive non-tilt energy ceases to be a well-defined hydrodynamic mode~\cite{gromov_fracton_2020}.
-This leaves only the subdiffusive charge mode.
-It is an interesting question for future work to determine whether this dynamical crossover has an impact on the value of the subdiffusion constant $\tilde{D}_{n}$.
-For future research, it would be interesting to consider within our non-equilibrium field theory a continuum system in which momentum is conserved in addition to the conservation laws considered here~\cite{glorioso_breakdown_2021,osborne2021infinite,grosvenor2021hydrodynamics}.
+After the timescale of prethermalization the dipole moment is no longer strictly conserved; tilt energy and non-tilt energy of the effective Hamiltonian will then be converted into one another.
+Therefore, at the longest times the diffusive non-tilt energy ceases to be a well defined hydrodynamic mode as shown in Ref.~\cite{gromov_fracton_2020}.
+Nevertheless, in this late-time regime the coarse-grained charge dynamics is still governed by an emergent hydrodynamic description equivalent to the hydrodynamics of dipole-moment conserving systems, leading to a subdiffusive mode with $z=4$~\cite{guardado-sanchez_subdiffusion_2020, gromov_fracton_2020}.
+It is an interesting question for future work to determine whether this dynamical crossover has an impact on the value of the subdiffusion constant $\tilde{D}_{nn}$.
+For future research, it would further be interesting to consider within our non-equilibrium field theory a continuum system in which momentum is conserved in addition to the conservation laws considered here~\cite{glorioso_breakdown_2021,osborne2021infinite,grosvenor2021hydrodynamics}.
 Moreover, the effect of dissipation could be incorporated in an effective hydrodynamic description, which constitutes another promising research direction building on our studies.